Aegean Airlines Airbus A320-200 Economy Class, Rhodes to Thessaloniki

 Cockpit A320-200 (by airfurt.net)

-We had actually reserved 1A and C for this flight and hoped that the middle seat would remain free.
-However, we were disappointed when boarding.
-Since the man on 1B was now sitting separately from his family, we quickly changed seats and took a seat on 3D and F. The middle seat also remained empty.
+We had originally reserved seats 1A and C for this flight, hoping the middle seat would remain empty.
+However, we were disappointed during boarding.
+Since the man in 1B was now separated from his family, we quickly switched seats and took 3D and F. The middle seat remained empty there as well.

-The pilot took off from runway 25 shortly after 8 p.m.
+Shortly after 8 p.m., the pilot took off from runway 25.
 The estimated flight time was 60 minutes.
-During take-off and climb we flew through stronger turbulence again.
-A few thunderstorm cells could be seen below us.
-After a 20 minute flight, the seat belt signs were finally turned off and the service, drinks and peanuts, began.
-The outfit of the flight attendants is also interesting: blouses without sleeves.
-Looks really good and is something different.
+During takeoff and climb, we again encountered significant turbulence.
+Isolated thunderstorms were visible below us.
+After 20 minutes of flight, the seatbelt signs were finally switched off, and the service—drinks and peanuts—began.
+The flight attendants' outfits were also interesting: sleeveless blouses.
+They looked really good and were something different.

-After three quarters of an hour, at 8:46 p.m., the pilot began his approach to Thessaloniki Airport.
-It got turbulent again.
-We were just unlucky with the weather today.
-However, on the final approach the sky became clearer and we had a good view of the brightly lit city.
-At 9:06 p.m. the pilot touched down the Airbus A320.
-The runway seemed to be very short here, too, because the pilot had to put his irons on his feet.
+Just three-quarters of an hour later, at 8:46 p.m., the pilot began the final approach to Thessaloniki Airport.
+The approach became turbulent again.
+We simply had bad luck with the weather today.
+However, the sky cleared considerably during the final approach, and we had a good view of the brightly lit city.
+At 9:06 p.m., the pilot touched down the Airbus A320.
+The runway seemed very short here as well, because the pilot had to brake quite hard.

-We took a taxi, an outdated Skoda Octavia, into town for €20.
-The taxi driver drove with us to the 398,000 km mark.
-That's what the car felt like and we were happy to finally be in it Hotel Aegeon to have arrived.
+We took a taxi, a rather old Skoda Octavia, into town for €20.
+The taxi driver and I both drove the car to 398,000 km.
+It certainly felt like it, and we were glad to finally be in the city.
+Hotel Aegeon to have arrived.

-Since there was nothing to eat on the two domestic flights (Athens - Rhodes - Thessaloniki), we looked for a taverna on TripAdvisor and found the highly acclaimed Rouga.
+Since there was no food available on the two domestic flights (Athens – Rhodes – Thessaloniki), we searched for a taverna on TripAdvisor and found the highly praised Rouga.

 Rouga Thessaloniki